High School Counselors

 two years or four years

 At Cottey, you can design your education one of two ways.
 You can come for the full four years in one of our new Bachelor of Arts degree programs.
-We are now offering degrees in Business, English, Environmental Studies, International Business, International Relations, Liberal Arts or Psychology, and there are other programs are currently under development.
+We are now offering degrees in Business, English, Environmental Studies, International Relations and Business, Liberal Arts or Psychology, and there are other programs are currently under development.
 When you leave with your BA, you'll be well prepared for a career or graduate school.
 OR, come for two years and earn an Associate in Arts, Associate in Science, Associate in Arts-Music, Associate in Fine Arts-Dance, Associate in Fine Arts-Art or Associate in Fine Arts-Theatre degree.
 When you complete your associate's degree, you'll be ready to transfer with junior status to a four-year college or university to complete your education.
 We'll even help you with the transfer process.

 Not only are Cottey's tuition and fees reasonable, but the college also offers payment plans, scholarships and grants, and financial aid packages.
 97 percent of Cottey women receive some type of financial assistance.